EMOTIONS, STRESS, ANXIETY & DEPRESSION – HOW IT MAY TRIGGER YOUR ASTHMA

 How do you know if emotional triggers are causing your asthma symptoms?

-It may be hard to recognise the signs that you may be feeling stressed or to pinpoint the actual cause of why you feel stressed.
-It may also be hard at times to identify the potentially stressful situation you may currently be in.
+It may be hard to recognise the signs that you are feeling stressed or to pinpoint the reason you feel stressed.

 The change to our breathing pattern can bring on asthma symptoms, such as tight chest, shortness of breath and coughing.
-The surge of hormones during periods of intense stress and anxiety can also cause asthma symptoms.
+The rush of hormones during times of intense stress and anxiety can also cause asthma symptoms.

 ANXIETY AND DEPRESSION

-Anxiety and depression can be considered risk factors associated with poorer asthma outcomes.
+Anxiety and depression are risk factors associated with poorer asthma outcomes.
 Asthma and anxiety can share similar symptoms.
-You may experience tightening of the chest, difficulty breathing, racing heart and feeling lightheaded.
-These symptoms may also be side effects of your asthma reliever medications.
+You may experience tightening of the chest, difficulty breathing, racing heart, and feeling lightheaded.
+Some of these symptoms may also be side effects of your asthma reliever medications.

-- Anxiety and depression are approximately twice as common in people with asthma than people without asthma
+- Anxiety and depression are about twice as common in people with asthma2

-- Children and young people with asthma are more likely to develop mental health problems in the
+- Children with asthma are more likely to develop mental health problems3

-- In people with severe asthma, 38% report current symptoms of anxiety and 25% report depression
+- In people diagnosed with severe asthma, 38% report current symptoms of anxiety and 25% report depression4

 CAN YOU REDUCE THE IMPACT OF STRESS, ANXIETY, OR DEPRESSION ON YOUR ASTHMA?

-It’s near impossible to cut out all stresses from our lives.
-But you can do things that have the potential to reduce the risk of it making your asthma worse.
+It’s impossible to cut out all stresses from our lives.
+But you can do things that reduce the risk of it making your asthma worse.

 Here are some helpful tips:

-- Discuss with your doctor how to distinguish the symptoms of asthma from the symptoms of anxiety, stress or depression and what to do about both
+- Ask your doctor how to tell the difference between your asthma symptoms and symptoms of anxiety, stress, or depression.
+Get advice on what to do about both.

-- Consider, discuss with family and friends and explore for yourself other options you might prefer, to help with your mental health, worries and stress management.
-Beyond Blue, Lifeline, Black Dog, Head to Health websites have all got useful and high quality resources for consumers
+- Consider other services to help with your mental health, worries and stress.
+Beyond Blue, Lifeline, Black Dog, Head to Health websites have all got useful information.

-- Visit your doctor regularly to review your asthma and mental health management
+Visit your doctor regularly to check your asthma and mental health management.

-- Get a written Asthma Action Plan and a mental health plan that make sense to
+- Get a written Asthma Action Plan and a Mental Health Plan that are easy for you to understand.

-- Consider what you can do about your overall health and wellbeing.
+Consider what you can do about your health and wellbeing.

-Asthma Australia is an information and support service and do not provide medical advice.
-Information provided is not in lieu of medical care.
-The most effective treatments are those that appreciate the person with asthma holistically and plans psychological support as part of routine medical care, ongoing monitoring, individualised asthma education and adequate community support.
+Asthma Australia is an information and support service and does not provide medical advice.
+Information provided does not replace medical care.
+The best treatments are those that consider the person with asthma as a whole.
+This includes emotional support, ongoing medical care, education that matches the persons need, and community support.